 Regardless of any other statement made within this document, the courses in the following list shall not be counted as meeting part of the requirement for completion of graduate courses.
 The following list is not all inclusive and other courses may not be valid.
-Students are reminded that all course programs are subject to the final approval of the Associate Chair for Graduate Studies.
+Students are reminded that all course programs are subject to final approval of the Associate Dean Graduate Students.